Koh-i-Noor: Early history

-After Nadir Shah was killed and his empire collapsed in 1747, the Koh-i-Noor fell to his grandson, who in 1751 gave it to Ahmad Shah Durrani, founder of the Afghan Empire, in return for his support.
-One of Ahmed's grandsons, Shah Shuja Durrani, wore a bracelet containing the Koh-i-Noor on the occasion of Mountstuart Elphinstone's visit to Peshawar in 1808.
+According to the Afghan chronicle Siraj al-Tawarikh, after Nader Shah's assassination in 1747, the first lady of his harem gave the Koh-i-noor to his general Ahmad Shah, who later established the Durrani Empire.
+According to another account, Nader Shah's grandson gave it to Ahmad Shah in 1751 in return for his support.
+One of Ahmad's grandsons, Shah Shuja Durrani, wore a bracelet containing the Koh-i-Noor on the occasion of Mountstuart Elphinstone's visit to Peshawar in 1808.
 A year later, Shah Shuja formed an alliance with the United Kingdom to help defend against a possible invasion of Afghanistan by Russia.
-He was quickly overthrown, but fled with the diamond to Lahore (in modern Pakistan), where in one account, Ranjit Singh, founder of the Sikh Empire, in return for his hospitality, insisted upon the gem being given to him, and he took possession of it in 1813.
+He was quickly overthrown, but fled with the diamond to Lahore in the Sikh Empire (present-day Pakistan).